MicrosoftDocs/azure-aks-docs/articles/aks/validate-valkey-cluster.md

 This article shows how to validate the resiliency of the Valkey cluster on Azure Kubernetes Service (AKS).

 > [!NOTE]
-> This article contains references to the terms *master* and *slave*, which are terms that Microsoft no longer uses.
+> This article contains references to the term *master*, which is a term that Microsoft no longer uses.
 When the term is removed from the Valkey software, we’ll remove it from this article.

 ## Build and run a sample client application for Valkey